-12 Health Benefits of Drinking Wine
+12 Surprising Health Benefits of Red Wine

 Whether you drink alcohol socially or regularly in moderation (which means one glass per day for women and up to two glasses per day for men), most can agree that there's nothing more complementary to a nice dinner than a glass of wine.
 Over the years, researchers have conducted several studies that would suggest that wine, particularly red wine, offers a host of potential health benefits.
 In fact, most literature on the health benefits of wine often promotes red wine over the white variety.